QuickBooks Payments & prohibited categories

 QuickBooks accounting software features and benefits

 The features QuickBooks offers, even for the basics, include tracking income and expenses, miles, and estimating quarterly taxes.
 It also allows users to create, and group, invoices and take credit card payments, and that’s just a small taste of the features they offer.
-With such a great variety in services, it can be very upsetting if you find yourself getting your merchant account application rejected by their standard credit card processor.
+With such a great variety of services, it can be very upsetting if you find yourself getting your merchant account application rejected by their standard credit card processor.

 Top 5 most common features in QuickBooks’ systems